dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 You should first take a look at the [official documentation about OpenHAB JSR223 support](https://www.openhab.org/docs/configuration/jsr223.html).
 That said, keep reading for useful insider informations.

+For OpenHAB to run JRE is sufficient, but for this add-on you need JDK installed: it provides `javac`.

 ## Script location: where can I use Java223 ?

 ### First location option: GUI